copper-key-software-connections/copper-key-software-connections.github.io/docs/main/core_values.md

+# Copper Key's Core Values

 At my core, I am a [mishmash](https://dictionary.cambridge.org/us/dictionary/english/mishmash) of many different goals, skills, and interests (and you are, too).
-The ["woo-woo"](https://www.merriam-webster.com/dictionary/woo-woo) side of me believes that life is, in part, about balancing these incongruent parts within us and finding peace in the acceptance of the whole.
+The ["woo-woo"](https://www.merriam-webster.com/dictionary/woo-woo) side of me believes that life is, in part, about balancing these incongruent parts within us and finding peace in the acceptance of the whole...
-...
 But the business and practical side of me knows that to get things *done*, focuses have to be set and compromises have to be made.
 Therefore, when it comes to being the "CuKey Guy", I choose to focus on the following ideals:
 - Efficiency
 - Value